batyanko/Minimal-Todo/README.md

+# Test Implementation of Sumup's Android SDK and REST APIs

+Features:
+- Payment by SMS
+- Invoice display on successful transaction

+Installation:
+1. Import in Android Studio as usual
+2. Apply for test Sumup credentials on https://me.sumup.com/developers
+3. Fill in the credentials as gradle build variables (i.e. in your local gradle.properties file)

+This functionality built on the Minimal ToDo app.
+See below for details on the forked project:

 # Minimal ![Build Status](https://travis-ci.org/avjinder/Minimal-Todo.svg?branch=master)

 <img src="/screenshots/app_icon.png" height="200px"/> <br>
 A fully Material ToDo app with minimal features, just enough to be useful.

 # Screenshots:
 <img src="/screenshots/main_empty_light.png" height="400px"/> <img src="/screenshots/main_empty_dark.png" height="400px"/>